 In 1982, an engineering study warned that the aging Franklin building was vulnerable to earthquake damage.
-Faced with rising repair costs, the school board voted in September 1986 to demolish the 75year-old structure.
+Faced with rising repair costs, the school board voted in September 1986 to demolish the 75- year-old structure.
 Protests arose from students, alumni, and neighborhood residents.
 One student said she feared it would be replaced by a "faceless contemporary complex."
-Seattle's Landmarks Preservation Board designated Franklin as an official landmark and then denied the district's request to tear it down.
-Earlier estimates for the costs of renovation had been far above the amount budgeted in the capital improvement program, but adjustments were made by the architects, and these reduced expensive structural alterations.
+Seattle's Landmarks Preservation Board designated Franklin as an official landmark and denied the district's request to tear it down.
+Earlier estimates for the costs of renovation had been far above the amount budgeted in the capital improvement program.
+Adjustments were made by the architects.

-The resulting project removed the 1958 addition and turned the space directly behind the grand windows into a student commons.
+The resulting project, which began in 1988, removed the 1958 addition and turned the space directly behind the grand windows into a student commons.
 An addition was located in the middle of the U-shaped plan, and a new wall on the east side encompassed a new auditorium and classrooms.
 In September 1990, Franklin's students returned from their interim site at Sharples to find that, once again, their school was a contender for "the most beautiful in the Northwest."
+It was the first historic renovation of a Seattle high school.

 A set of five artworks, created by local artists and illustrating the school's history, was dedicated in January 1991.
-One creation, entitled "A Stitch in Time" by Jim Pridgeon, consists of old band instruments, team uniforms, and other objects from the past placed in the attic cupola and viewed through a twin periscope in the commons.
+One creation, entitled A Stitch in Time by Jim Pridgeon, consisted of old band instruments, team uniforms, and other objects from the past placed in the attic cupola.
+This art could be viewed through a twin periscope in the commons.
+Unfortunately, the periscopes were damaged in the 2001 Nisqually earthquake and the art was dismantled during construction.
+Efforts have been made to restore the work.

 The Quaker logo of a pilgrim, which had made its appearance around 1958, has been the source of some controversy over the years.
 A shotgun, which occasionally appeared in the logo, was removed in accordance with the district's anti-violence policy in the early 1990s.
 As some people noted, a Quaker would not carry a gun; others pointed out that Ben Franklin wasn't a Quaker.
 In spring 1997, students and staff voted to change the nickname from Quakers to Earthquakes.
-Some alumni expressed their disappointment with the name change, and it has since reverted back to the Quakers.
+Some alumni expressed their disappointment with the name change, so the Quaker moniker remained as a reference to earthquakes.

-Today Franklin continues its tradition with an arts-oriented curriculum.
+Franklin continued its tradition with an arts-oriented curriculum.
 A four-year humanities course integrates language arts and social studies.
 Franklin's mock trial team, the brainchild of teacher and judge Rick Nagel, won the state mock trial championship seven times.
 Nagel, who began the Law and Society class in 1969, retired in 2000 after his team came home with the national title.
 Also noteworthy are Franklin's studio art facilities, award-winning jazz lab, and excellent drama productions.
 The Quaker marching band performed in Dublin for St. Patrick's Day in 2000, following an alumni fundraising program that also yielded new uniforms.